aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 ```
 2024-02-28T04:53:50.195Z	FATAL	failed to download vulnerability DB: database download error: OCI repository error: 1 error occurred:
   * Get "https://ghcr.io/v2/": dial tcp 140.82.114.34:443: connect: connection refused
 ```

 This means that the trivy-server cannot connect to the image registry over port `443`.
-This can be fixed by applying a network policy similar to `allow-egress-443-trivy-operator`, which we created for the trivy-operator, but first we must get the label that will be used to select the pods that the trivy-server generates.
+This can be fixed by applying a network policy like `allow-egress-443-trivy-operator`, which we created for the trivy-operator, but first we must get the label that will be used to select the pods that the trivy-server generates.
 We do so by doing a `kubectl get pods trivy-0 -n trivy-system --show-labels`, we obtain the following output:

 ```
 NAME      READY   STATUS    RESTARTS   AGE     LABELS